Monastery of Saint John in the Wilderness: Description

 The monastery has a church and is built next to the grotto in which St John is said to have lived, which now functions as a chapel.
 The monastery also contains the spring known in Arabic as ‘Ain el-Habis, 'spring of the hermit', and the tomb of Elizabeth, St John's mother.

 History

 The Crusaders built here a church and convent.

 In the Mamluk period, the church was in the hands of the Georgians.
 Franciscans paid the Georgians rent for the building and adjacent garden.
 The Georgians made a final attempt to regain the monastery by legal means in 1596.

 The current monastery and its church were designed by Italian architect Antonio Barluzzi and were inaugurated in 1922.
+Barluzzi refused to take credit for the work, possibly due to him seeing it as simply a reiteration of the older structure.